Pindapinda/personal-webpage/content/publication/Automated Test-Case Generation for Solidity Smart Contracts/index.md

 ---
-title: "Staking Assets Management on Blockchains: Vision and Roadmap"
+title: "Automated Test-Case Generation for Solidity Smart Contracts: the AGSolT Approach and its Evaluation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here